 2. Click on NEW and choose "Google Sheets".

 3. Rename the Google sheet to whatever you like, and enter your list of URLs on this sheet.

-4. To make this sheet accessible to the public and therefore to ParseHub, you should publish this Google sheet.
+4. To make this Google sheet accessible to the public, and therefore to ParseHub, you will need to publish it.
 Click on the "File" from the menu and choose "Publish to the Web".

 5. A pop up will appear which allows you to choose the publish options and publish the sheet.

-6. Once you confirm to publish the sheet, Google generates a URL for your sheet which you can use in the ParseHub project.
+6. Once you confirm that you want to publish the sheet, Google generates a URL for your sheet which you can use in the ParseHub project.
 Please copy this link and save it for the next section.

 Building the project on ParseHub: